Ma Long (Jin dynasty): Early career

 Ma Long was a native of Pinglu County (平陸縣; in present-day Wenshang County, Shandong), Dongping State (東平國).
 From a young age, he was described as both wise and strong, and he liked to conduct himself with honor and integrity.
 He began his career as a minor officer in Yan province.

 In June 251, after the failure of Wang Ling's Rebellion, the coffin of Linghu Yu (令狐愚), a nephew and co-conspirator of Wang Ling who died about two years before the rebellion, was opened for his body to be displayed in the marketplace.
-No one in Yan province dared to bury his body, but after three days, Ma Long, who falsely claimed that he was a retainer of Linghu Yu, spent his wealth to have him reburied.
-He then mourned Linghu Yu for three years, even planting pine and cypress trees on the side of his grave.
-After he completing his mourning period, Ma Long returned home and became a subject of praise in Yan.
+No one in Yan province dared to bury his body, but after three days, Ma Long, who falsely claimed that he was a retainer of Linghu, spent his wealth to have him reburied.
+Ma Long then mourned him for three years, even planting pine and cypress trees on the side of his grave.
+After completing his mourning period, Ma Long returned home and became a subject of praise in Yan.
+(Note: The Jin Ji by Gan Bao had a similar record, but indicated that Ma's actions caused the shi of Yan Province to be ashamed of themselves.)

 Ma Long was later appointed as Assistant Officer for Military Affairs.
 In January or February 270, Emperor Wu of Jin sent out edicts to every province looking for talents to help in his subjugation of the Western Jin's rival state, Eastern Wu.
 The people of Yan recommended Ma Long, and he grew to become a Marshal-Commander.